hanatos/vkdt/doc/colourmanagement.md

 currently only single or dual monitors (left/right of another) are supported.

+`vkdt` only supports matrix profiles for the output device transform. assuming monitors with linear response to the input on their primaries (after applying TRC), this is mathematically sufficient to reproduce the right colour for a human observer. the reason is that the colour is already encoded as tristimulus values in a colour space that has the same metameric behaviour as the cie observer (rec2020 in our case here). this does not hold true for [input device transforms](../src/tools/clut/readme.md), which in general require more complex transforms.

 ## gui
 all gui colours need to be given in rec2020 tristimulus values.
 ``gui/render.cc`` has a function to convert user/theme supplied